The Tale Of Two Hezekiahs

 Mr. Briscoe was lynched and hung from a nearby tree reportedly within an hour.

 Mr. Briscoe’s lynching was reported in The New York Times on November 29, 1884.
 The Baltimore Sun subsequently reported on December 8, 1884 that Reverend William P. Ryder, “pastor of John Wesley M. E. Church, colored,” denounced the lynchers as murderers and called for an investigation by State authorities.

 Just a few weeks later on December 12, 1884, the Baltimore American reported that the day before, a “colored man has been ordered to leave“ for allegedly marrying a white woman.12

-Newspapers in many parts the nation picked up the story and reported on the lynching of Hezekiah Brown.
+In the days that would follow, newspapers in many parts the nation picked up the story and reported on the lynching of Hezekiah Brown.

 Rather than interpreting the newspaper reports, we invite the reader to judge for themselves by reading the actual newspaper reporting on the lynching.

 On December 13, 1884, the news about an event in “the wildest part of Howard County” was reported by the Baltimore American:13

 The story was picked up by newspapers in other states, and was even reported as far away as Wisconsin on Christmas Day: